-By KKT conditions, whenever $\frac{u_{ijt}}{p_j} > \mbb_i$ then $x_{ijt}=d_{ijt}$ -- in this case we allocate $d_{ijt}$ copies of good $j$ to $i$ by setting $x'_{ijt} \leftarrow d_{ijt}$.
-Moreover, if for for some triple $i,j, t$ it holds $x_{ijt} > 1$ we allocate $\left \lfloor{x_{ijt}}\right \rfloor $ units of good $j$ to agent $i$.
+By the KKT conditions, whenever $\frac{u_{ijt}}{p_j} > \mbb_i$ then $x_{ijt}=d_{ijt}$ -- in this case we allocate $d_{ijt}$ copies of good $j$ to $i$ by setting $x'_{ijt} \leftarrow d_{ijt}$.
+Moreover, if for some triple $i,j, t$ we have $x_{ijt} > 1$ then we allocate $\left \lfloor{x_{ijt}}\right \rfloor $ units of good $j$ to agent $i$.
 Formally, we set $x'_{ijt} \leftarrow \left \lfloor{x_{ijt}}\right \rfloor $.
-Once we do the previous for all goods and all agents, any agent can have at most up to one unit of a good that she is buying in the SR-equilibrium but that is not yet allocated in $x'$.
-Hence, there are at most $n$ units of each good $j$ that are still to be allocated.
-By the first rule for allocating goods, for these remaining copies of a good $j$, if an agent $i$ is buying a fraction of it holds $\frac{u_{ij t_i}}{p_j} = 1$ (where $t_i$ is the first non-saturated segment of agent $i$).
-By assuming that $u_{ijt} = 0$ for all $t > t_i$, we can transform the instance into an instance instance in which the utility of every agent is budget-additive linear.
+Once we do this for all goods and all agents, any agent can have at most one unit of each good that she is buying in the SR-equilibrium but that is not yet allocated in $x'$.
+Hence there are at most $n$ units of each good $j$ that are still to be allocated.
+By the first rule for allocating goods, for these remaining copies of a good $j$, if an agent $i$ is buying a fraction of it, then $\frac{u_{ij t_i}}{p_j} = 1$ (where $t_i$ is the first non-saturated segment of agent $i$).
+By assuming that $u_{ijt} = 0$ for all $t > t_i$, we can transform the instance into an instance in which the utility of every agent is capped linear.
 The only issue is that we could have several copies of a good.
-Since there are at most $n$ copies of each good that are unassigned and the utilities are budget additive linear, we can simply split each good into the appropriate number of goods with a single copy.
-Then, the rest of the rounding follows the exact same steps as the rounding for budget additive linear utilities~\cite{garg2018approximating}.
+Since there are at most $n$ copies of each good that are unassigned and the utilities are capped linear, we can simply split each good into the appropriate number of goods with a single copy.
+Then, the rest of the rounding follows the exact same steps as the rounding for capped linear utilities in~\cite{garg2018approximating}.
 The analysis reduces in the same way.
-By choosing a suitable $\epsilon$ we obtain the following theorem. \begin{theorem} Consider an instance of NSW problem where agents has budget additive SPLC utilities.
-Let $K = \max_{i\in A} \sum_{j\in G} k_{ij}$ be the minimum number of segments needed to specify the utility of any agent.
-Then there is an algorithm running in time $O\left(n^3 m K \log\left(D_{\max} V_{\max} \right)\right)$ and produces a solution that is at most $2.404$ times worse than the optimum. \end{theorem}
+By choosing a suitable $\epsilon$ we obtain the following theorem.